 Aisia is a versatile dancer born and raised in Grande Prairie, AB who at the age of 4, took her first tap class and instantly fell in love.
-From there, she expanded her knowledge and passion for dance and has trained in all styles including: ballet, jazz, lyrical, modern, hip hop, tap, and body percussion.
-She began teaching at her home studio, and has attended many competitions throughout her youth while also completing various examinations through ADAPT, CDTA, and RAD.
-After graduating from The Edge School for Athletes, Aisia moved to Calgary to further her training through Decidedly Jazz Danceworks’ professional training program.
-While in the city, Aisia taught for The City of Calgary and Canada Olympic Park, as well as performed in various shows with the International School of Ballet and the University of Calgary.
-After a year, she moved to New York City and completed the International Visa Program at Broadway Dance Centre concentrating in tap and contemporary.
-Aisia has now made Vancouver her home and has completed 2 years with the Source Dance Company.
-She has been given the opportunity to dance and perform in many places and she continues to choreograph and teach across BC and Alberta while spreading her love for dance.
+From there, she expanded her knowledge and passion by training in ballet, jazz, lyrical, modern, hip hop, tap, and body percussion.
+She has attended many competitions throughout her youth and completed ADAPT, CDTA, and RAD examinations.
+Aisia’s further training includes The Edge School for Athletes, Calgary’s Decidedly Jazz Danceworks’ professional training program, the International School of Ballet, and the International Visa Program at Broadway Dance Centre in New York City.
+Aisia has now made Vancouver her home, completing 2 years with the Source Dance Company.
+She is thankful for her many opportunities to spread her love for dance across Alberta and BC.

 Laura began dancing 20 years ago with an emphasis on ballet, but quickly branched out into jazz, hip hop and musical theatre.
 Originally from Vancouver, she has also trained extensively in Los Angeles, New York and London.
 As a dancer, teacher and choreographer, she has the opportunity to travel all over the world.
 Most recently, she could be seen as a principal dancer with Synthesis Dance Project in New York City, as well as many off Broadway and cabaret shows with BT Productions.